-- Launch a Community Charter, setting out your rights as residents and what you can expect from the council in being open, inclusive, and transparent in everything we do, handing over power to communities and supporting residents to come together to take mutual ownership and management of the public assets you love, sustaining them well into the future. - Expand our community sports facilities and pitches across the borough, ensuring that we deliver five new cricket pitches, four tennis courts, eight football pitches and finally bring Southall FC back to the town in supporting them to find a home, and rapidly expand our Let's Go Southall initiative, investing an extra £3.2m in Southall to make cycling more accessible and safer. - Deliver new, state of the art leisure facilities at Gurnell and renew Dormers Wells, deliver a new outdoor swimming Lido in the borough, and invest £2m in new and renewed playgrounds. - council's buildings, ensuring that community groups, start-ups and social enterprises can easily find accessible and affordable space to meet, work and run activities in all parts of the borough.
+- Launch a Community Charter, setting out your rights as residents and what you can expect from the council in being open, inclusive, and transparent in everything we do, handing over power to communities and supporting residents to come together to take mutual ownership and management of the public assets you love, sustaining them well into the future. - Expand our community sports facilities and pitches across the borough, ensuring that we deliver five new cricket pitches, four tennis courts, eight football pitches and finally bring Southall FC back to the town in supporting them to find a home, and rapidly expand our Let's Go Southall initiative, investing an extra £3.2m in Southall to make cycling more accessible and safer. - Deliver new, state of the art leisure facilities at Gurnell and renew Dormers Wells, deliver a new outdoor swimming Lido in the borough, and invest £2m in new and renewed playgrounds. - A new Community Access Guarantee for the council's buildings, ensuring that community groups, start-ups and social enterprises can easily find accessible and affordable space to meet, work and run activities in all parts of the borough.

-- be together.

-• Turbocharge the creative spirit of Ealing, by securing and investing at least £1m in community and grassroots art, music, dance and culture, secure our status as west London's leading borough of culture and work with the community and creative industries to deliver a new state of the art performing arts centre within the borough.

-Establish new Town Forums that have more power to set the spending priorities for local communities and set aside £2m we raise from what they want, facilitating community initiatives

-Continue to explore new ways of delivering vital community assets in our seven towns, ensuring every town has access to libraries, community centres, public toilets, and places to meet, eat and d Introduction gh Our Strategic Framework ategic Framework Our resident focus

-• Embed the spirit of mutual aid and community action from voluntary, faith and charitable groups that took place during the pandemic and step up our support and facilitation of communities

-Bring even greater diversity to our festivals and events, ensuring that there is something for everyone in our borough, bringing communities from all backgrounds together, involving community organisations and deliver a major
+- Turbocharge the creative spirit of Ealing, by securing and investing at least £1m in community and grassroots art, music, dance and culture, secure our status as west London's leading borough of culture and work with the community and creative industries to deliver a new state of the art performing arts centre within the borough. - power to set the spending priorities for local communities and set aside £2m we raise from the developer tax to be spent by communities on what they want, facilitating community initiatives and microfinancing. - Continue to explore new ways of delivering vital community assets in our seven towns, ensuring every town has access to libraries, community centres, public toilets, and places to meet, eat and be together. - Embed the spirit of mutual aid and community action from voluntary, faith and charitable groups that took place during the pandemic and step up our support and facilitation of communities - Bring even greater diversity to our festivals and events, ensuring that there is something for everyone in our borough, bringing communities from all backgrounds together, involving community organisations and deliver a major festival to celebrate the Queen's Platinum Jubilee